zng-ui/zng/TODO/_current.md

 # Menu

-* ComboStyle, implement press on toggle, drag and release to click option.
-    - Need to transfer the mouse capture to the popup?

 * Implement styleable stack `Menu!`.
     - Background, drop-shadow, automatic set `Toggle!` style inside to a menu loop.
     - Nested menus, auto-close on click.